SloughJE/keto-cta-audit/README.md

 Note: This repository is an independent statistical audit accompanying a letter of concern.
 It is not affiliated with the original study authors or their institutions.

+## Addendum

+`addendum.pdf`

+Addendum added for any clarifications or updates.

+- added clarification about partial R² suggestion

 ## Re-use

 The code is released under MIT License; data originate from the [Citizen Science Foundation Keto-CTA repository](https://citizensciencefoundation.org/keto-cta/).